- a figure of speech in which apparently contradictory terms appear in conjunction

 "85% of the human-made material found on the shoreline were microfibers, and matched the types of material, such as nylon and acrylic, used in clothing" - The Guardian

-The next day on the news feed of my phone was an article announcing a new study that just came out from the IUCN (International Union for the Conservation of Nature).
+The next day on the news feed of my phone (which normally I avoid) was an article announcing a new study that just came out from the IUCN (International Union for the Conservation of Nature).

 The study: Invisible plastic particles from textiles and tyres a major source of ocean pollution came to the conclusion that